 People whom I do not love.

-Parker wrote for magazines and journals until her death in 1967 but never published additional volumes.
+Parker wrote for magazines and journals until her death in 1967 but never published volumes after The Portable Dorothy Parker.

-Many have sought answers to similar themes, Parker is not unique but she is more resonate than expected.
-Accompany this collected work with the personal journals of the young Hemingway, a man Parker compared to the Grand Canyon, or Italo Calvino’s lucid self-positioning in a universe of uncertainty.
+Accompany The Collected Dorothy Parker with the personal journals of the young Hemingway, a man whose presence Parker compared to the Grand Canyon, or Italo Calvino’s lucid self-positioning in a universe of uncertainty.